Inertial fusion power plant: Driver Development

-It is still unclear which driver would work best for an IFE power plant, with supporters of different driver pushing their favorite approach.
+It is still unclear which driver would work best for an IFE power plant, with supporters of different drivers pushing their favorite approach.
 Lasers have thus far proven to be the most well researched.
 Below is a summary of the laser drivers that have been studied.
 The challenge with implementing laser systems does not just come from the beam, but also the optics, mirrors, amplifiers and gratings that are also needed to put this system in place.

 Related Driver Technologies

 Depending on the driver that is being used there are key related technologies that need to be matured; below are some of these: